 Additional supporting information may be found in the online version of this article at the publisher’s web site:

-Table S1 Primer sequences for construction and validation of cucumber mosaic virus (CMV) RNA2 clones and chimeric Fny/LS RNA2 clones.
+Table S1 Primer sequences for construction and validation of cucumber mosaic virus (CMV) RNA 2 clones and chimeric Fny/LS RNA 2 clones.

 Table S2 Sequences of mutagenic primers used for site-specific mutagenesis of the cucumber mosaic virus 2a open reading frame.